 - Causing feelings shame and hopelessness

 - Believing negative labels make people feel alone and less worthy of respect

-- Reduced confidence and lack of hope can impact a person’s ability to get a job, find housing, maintain relationships and make it harder to ask for help
+- Reduced confidence and lack of hope can impact a person’s ability to get a job, find housing, maintain relationships and ask for help

 - Barriers to accessing health care services, which may result in delayed diagnoses and treatments

 - Use of substance as a coping strategy